 #!/usr/bin/python import smtplib sender = 'email@example.com' receivers = ['firstname.lastname@example.org'] message = """From: From Person <email@example.com> To: To Person <firstname.lastname@example.org> Subject: SMTP e-mail test This is a test e-mail message. """ try: smtpObj = smtplib.SMTP('localhost') smtpObj.sendmail(sender, receivers, message) print "Successfully sent email" except SMTPException: print "Error: unable to send email"

-Here you have placed a basic e-mail in message, using a triple quote, taking care to format the headers correctly.
-An e-mails requires a From, To, and Subject header, separated from the body of the e-mail with a blank line.
+Here, you have placed a basic e-mail in message, using a triple quote, taking care to format the headers correctly.
+An e-mail requires a From, To, and Subject header, separated from the body of the e-mail with a blank line.

 To send the mail you use smtpObj to connect to the SMTP server on the local machine and then use the sendmail method along with the message, the from address, and the destination address as parameters (even though the from and to addresses are within the e-mail itself, these aren't always used to route mail).